MyLife-Services/mylife-maht/README.md

 - create daily release for Maht

+- give MAHT the ability to self-install HRP modules or internal MyLife nodes
+  - "verbal" command would map to search of ecosystem, followed by animation of a JSON schema and saving it in its members partition... it should be as easy as that! zoinks?!
+- give MAHT/${MEMBERAGENT} DOM access
+  - branding and styling engine
+  - magic personalization
+	- make my background blue
+	- no, revert
+	- revert to original
+	- make my text red and create indent
 - build Questions
 	- list of active questions
 	- list of updated questions
 	- question base sandbox
+- cosmos stored procedures for aggregating individual chat logs for consumption by gpt-3-turbo
 - JSON schema more fragmented - [complex schemas](https://json-schema.org/understanding-json-schema/structuring.html)
 	- JSON schema in repo for ALL types known
 	- core: human (org is so in flux and one-shot for now, hold off... at some point, corp will be )